No Certificate, No Categorical Speech Act: A Brouwerian Assertibility Constraint for Public Reason: Introduction

 \begin{quote} ``Nothing that you will learn in the course of your studies will be of the slightest possible use to you in after life, save only this, that if you work hard and intelligently you should be able to detect when a man is talking rot, and that, in my view, is the main, if not the sole, purpose of education'' \cite[p.~27]{horne1988macmillan}. \end{quote}

-Smith's remark gains renewed urgency in a world driven by AI, where the task of detecting ``rot'' progressively concerns not only human speakers but also machines that speak with the semblance of authority.
+Smith's remark gains renewed urgency in a world saturated by AI, where the task of detecting ``rot'' concerns not only human speakers but also machines that speak with the semblance of authority.

-In this paper, I ask what epistemic standards responsible AI must meet in high-stakes domains\footnote{``High-stakes'' denotes domains in which outputs can affect public deliberation, legal status, health, liberty, or comparable basic interests.
-The designation is functional and applies whenever outputs are foreseeably used in such decisions or their justificatory context.
-It is fixed by the declared scope $\Sigma$ and contract $\mathcal{C}$, and, where the stakes are unclear but potential harms to basic interests are non-negligible, it is prudent to treat the domain as high-stakes.} if it is to remain rationally acceptable under conditions of deepening epistemic uncertainty.
-I answer by turning this political-epistemic worry into a design constraint on machine speech: in high-stakes domains, an AI system may assert or deny a claim only when it can present a publicly inspectable and contestable certificate of entitlement (e.g., a citation-backed record bundle plus an auditable computational witness); otherwise it must abstain from categorical verdicts and instead return \textit{Undetermined}.
-I call this requirement the Brouwerian assertibility constraint.
-The aim is not to add yet another technical treatment of uncertainty, but to supply a public-facing rule for when categorical speech is warranted.
-Set-valued and probabilistic methods -- such as conformal prediction \citep[see][]{quach2024conformal, campos2024conformal} or semantic entropy \citep[see][]{kuhn2023semantic} -- can contribute to such certificates (see Section~\ref{subsec:mapping_brouwer}).
+In this paper, I ask what justificatory standards responsible AI must meet in high-stakes domains\footnote{``High-stakes'' denotes domains in which outputs can affect public deliberation, legal status, health, liberty, or comparable basic interests.
+The designation is functional and applies whenever outputs are foreseeably used in such decisions or in their justificatory context.
+It is fixed by the declared scope $\Sigma$ and contract $\mathcal{C}$; where plausible harms to basic interests remain, prudence requires treating the domain as high-stakes.} if it is to remain rationally acceptable amid deepening uncertainty.
+I answer by turning this concern into a design constraint on machine speech: in high-stakes domains, an AI system may assert or deny a claim only when it can present a publicly inspectable and contestable certificate of entitlement; otherwise it must abstain from categorical outputs and instead return \textit{Undetermined}.
+I call this requirement the \textit{Brouwerian assertibility constraint}.
+The aim is to supply a public-facing rule for when categorical speech is warranted, rather than another technical treatment of uncertainty.
+Set-valued and probabilistic methods -- such as conformal prediction \citep[see][]{quach2024conformal, campos2024conformal} or semantic entropy \citep[see][]{kuhn2023semantic} -- can contribute to such certificates.
 Yet they do not, by themselves, constitute a norm that distinguishes warranted assertion from unwarranted fluency.
 My principle is simple: \textit{no certificate, no categorical speech act}.